Harold Halibut: Reception

 According to review aggregator Metacritic, Harold Halibut received "mixed or average" reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 58% of critics.

 Reviewers praised the visual presentation of the game, also noting its scope and ambition.
 Describing the graphics as a "monument to craft", Edge noted the game's "remarkable technical wizardry" and "authentically traditional" design, comparing it to Aardman stop-motion animation.
 Rollin Bishop of GamesRadar+ praised the "charming" models for their "tangible" design and meticulous attention detail, although finding the models to have "awkward" and unintended movements in their animation.
 Describing the game's visuals as an "undeniable technical achievement", Daniel Bueno of Siliconera commended the game's "unique" visuals for their "crisp look".

 Critics expressed generally positive views about the game's narrative and characterisation.
-Harold Goldberg of the New York Times considered the game's story to have an "honesty, empathy and a subtle mastery of human nature that isn’t present in many games".
+Harold Goldberg of the New York Times considered the game's story to have an "honesty, empathy and a subtle mastery of human nature that isn't present in many games".
 Rollin Bishop of GamesRadar+ found the story to be "surprisingly poignant" in addition to expectedly "unusual and funny" aspects of the game.
 Alice Bell of Rock Paper Shotgun found the characters charmingly odd and the game replete with "strange little interactions", viewing the story as "heartwarming" and "quietly triumphant".
 Meg Pelliccio of TheGamer highlighted the game's "fulfilling" narrative and emotional breadth, citing the many "moments of sadness, bittersweet closure, mystery, or simply a scene so surreal or stylish it stays with you".
 Describing the game as "thoughtful", Lucas White of Shacknews found the game's themes around Harold's personal growth as "compelling", and praised the "hopeful" tone of the game, although considering the sinister undertones of the game "fizzle into dead ends at times".
 Despite "flashes of brilliance" and "affection for its characters", Joshua Wolens of PC Gamer considered the dialog to "drag on" and compromise the hints of "daring" and "genuinely funny" subject matter.
 Edge believed the game featured a "satisfying conclusion", although expressing that it could have had "sharper" dialogue and humor.
 Katharine Castle of Rock Paper Shotgun also critiqued Harold as a "vacant and disinterested human being" and the cruelty and pointlessness of other characters' initial interactions with him.